YaleDHLab/dhlab-site/_news/2016-01-14-congratulations-to-dhlab-training-scholarship-recipients.md

 The Digital Humanities Lab would like to congratulate the recipients from the inaugural round of DHLab Training Scholarships: Andrew Wang (first-year PhD student in English), Masha Shpolberg (third-year PhD student in Comparative Literature and Film &amp; Media Studies), and Graziano Krätli (Digital Projects and Technology Librarian, Divinity School Library).
 The $500 awards will help support their participation in week-long courses at the upcoming Digital Humanities Summer Institute.
 The courses include: "Feminist Digital Humanities: Theoretical, Social, and Material Engagements," "Digital Storytelling," and "Digital Humanities Databases."

 DHLab Training Scholarships are open to Yale undergraduates, graduate students, and librarians.
 There will be a second round of Training Scholarships announced and awarded later in the spring semester.
-For more information, please visit <a href="http://web.library.yale.edu/dhlab/trainingscholarships" target="_blank"> DHLab Training Scholarships</a>.
+For more information, please visit [DHLab Training Scholarships](http://web.library.yale.edu/dhlab/trainingscholarships).